hpe-dev-incubator/hpe-dev-portal/content/blog/mlops-–-deploying-an-ml-model-in-greenlake-platform-mlops-service.md

 HPE GreenLake for ML Ops is an on-premises, enterprise-grade ML service, enabling developers and data scientists to rapidly build, train, and deploy ML models—from pilot to production, at any scale.

-This preconfigured solution comprises an optimized hardware stack and is powered by HPE Ezmeral Container Platform.
+This preconfigured solution comprises an optimized hardware stack and is powered by HPE Ezmeral Runtime Enterprise.
 It provides data scientists with self-service access to a sandbox environment for prototyping and testing, to eliminate IT provisioning delays, ensure repeatability, and accelerate time-to-value.
 As a fully managed solution, the HPE GreenLake for ML Ops offering frees IT from routine infrastructure management tasks.

 **Machine learning Lifecycle**